-The College of Liberal Arts & Sciences offers BA and BS degrees Geology.
+The College of Liberal Arts & Sciences offers BA and BS degrees, as well as a MS and a PhD Geology.
 Geology at KU is a wide ranging field, with specific research areas in Geobiology, Geochemistry, Geophysics, Hydrogeology, Paleontology, Sedimentary Geology and Tectonics.
 Geologists conduct basic and applied research in the geological sciences and provide professional service to society.
 Geologists interact with many different sciences and professions in order to understand and solve the problems our planet is experiencing.

 Sample of Related Skills